 I suggested some alternative natural gels in that article if you’ve decided to give up Eco Styler gel.

-The next few articles focus heavily on DIY hair gels for natural hair, tips and tricks for getting the best out of your homemade gel and a few tweaks you can make for added moisture, definition, shine, strength, etc.
+The next few articles focus heavily on DIY hair gels for natural hair, getting the best out of your homemade gel & a few tweaks you can make for moisture, definition, shine, strength, etc.